WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 computers.
 This flow can be used by multiple media streams.

 The MTI transport layer is QUIC with packets.
-It assumes that QUIC has a way to deliverr the packets in an effecent unreliable mode as wells as an optional way to deliver important metadata packets in a relieable mode.
+It assumes that QUIC has a way to delivers the packets in an effecent unreliable mode as wells as an optional way to deliver important metadata packets in a reliable mode.
 It assumes that QUIC can report up to the rate adaptation layer a current max target bandwidth that QUIC can transmit at.
-It's possible these are all unrealstic charactersitcs of QUIC in which case a new transport protcol shoudl be developed that provides these and is layered on top of DTLS for security.
+It's possible these are all unrealistic characteristics of QUIC in which case a new transport protocol should be developed that provides these and is layered on top of DTLS for security.

 This is secured by checking the fingerprints of the DTLS connection